kvasdopil/food/README.md

    - `GEMINI_API_KEY` or `GOOGLE_API_KEY` (required for recipe generation, refinement, and image prompt enhancement)
    - `FIREFLY_API_TOKEN` (required for image generation endpoint)
    - `FIREFLY_API_KEY` (optional, defaults to "clio-playground-web")

+5. **Vercel Analytics** is automatically enabled and tracks:
+   - Page views (automatic via Analytics component)
+   - API endpoint usage (all endpoints are logged with method, status code, and user info for protected endpoints)
+   - View analytics in your Vercel dashboard under the **Analytics** tab
+   - View detailed API logs in the **Logs** tab (search for `"type":"api_endpoint"` to filter API calls)

 ## Requirements